braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/sdk_support_policy.md

 ## SDK Support Timelines

-Braze supports each SDK version for at least one year following a newer version’s release.
-Once a newer version of an SDK is released, its previous version will be considered __deprecated__, and will have an __end-of-life date__ in 12 months.
+Braze supports each version of an SDK for a minimum of one year.
+Once a newer version of an SDK is released, its previous version(s) will be considered __deprecated__, and will have an __end-of-life date__ in 12 months.

 **Before** an SDK version reaches its __end-of-life date__, Braze will: